jdreaver/rules_terraform/README.md

     endpoints, etc).
 This could be queried from Terraform state, queried at runtime, etc. Also, even if we query them at runtime, we then might need to "join" them with other values, like VPC CIDRs.
 Not sure.
-  - A rule to create the remote state `backend` block, and rules to create `remote_state` by referencing the `backend` rules in other roots.
   - Consider leveraging [bazel
     templates](https://docs.bazel.build/versions/main/skylark/lib/actions.html#expand_template)
     to fill in values from Starlark.